threathunters-io/laurel/performance.md

 While _LAUREL_ was written with performance in mind, running it on busy systems with audit rule sets that actually produce log entries does incur some CPU overhead.

 We have conducted benchmarks of _LAUREL_ against _auditd_ and several other tools.
 A load generator that spawns trivial processes (`/bin/true`) at a set frequency was used to generate load and CPU time (system+user) for all processes involved was measured.
 The number of exec events per second was chosen due to our experience with systems where hundreds of processes are spawned during regular operation.
+A custom tool, [edr-loadgen](https://github.com/hillu/edr-loadgen), was written for this task.

 ![CPU overhead under load](performance.svg)